ArgonDesign/alogic/doc/params.md

 #### Constants

 Constants are local aliases for values introduced with the `const` keyword.
 Constants can be declared with any packed type, or with any of the 2 unsized integer types.
 As `const` values are immutable, their declarations must have an initializer:

-<a href="http://afiddle.argondesign.com/?example=params_constants.alogic">Fiddle with this code here.</a>

 ```
 fsm baz {